Quipile

 Quipile is a municipality and town of Colombia in the Tequendama Province of the department of Cundinamarca.
 The municipality borders Bituima and Vianí in the north, Jerusalén and Anapoima in the south, Anolaima, Cachipay and La Mesa in the east and San Juan de Rioseco and Pulí in the west.
 The urban centre is located at an altitude of 2012 m at a distance of 83 km from the capital Bogotá.

 Etymology

 The name Quipile comes from the Cariban language of the Panche and means "strong and superior place".
 It is derived from Quipili, the name of the cacique of the Panche.

 History

-In the time before the Spanish conquest of the Muisca, Quipile was inhabited by the Panche who were submitted to the Spanish rule of the New Kingdom of Granada in the Battle of Tocarema which took place on August 20, 1538.
+In the time before the Spanish conquest of the Muisca, Quipile was inhabited by the Panche.
+They were submitted to the Spanish rule of the New Kingdom of Granada in the Battle of Tocarema, which took place on August 20, 1538.

 The date and name of the founder is unknown but traditionally set at November 12, 1825 by José María Lozano.